HardlyDifficult/Tutorials/Quaternions.md

   targetVector.x, targetVector.y, targetVector.z, targetScalar);
 ```

-When a lerp calculation is performed, the resulting values need to be normalized so that the resulting Quaternion is normalized.
+When a lerp calculation is performed, the values need to be normalized so that the resulting Quaternion is normalized.

-[Slerp](https://docs.unity3d.com/ScriptReference/Quaternion.Slerp.html), a similar but more difficult formula, can also be calculated on Quaternions but left out from this tutorial for simplicity.

-[RotateTowards](https://docs.unity3d.com/ScriptReference/Quaternion.RotateTowards.html) is an alternative to Lerp for selecting a rotation between two other rotations.
-Lerp will progress based off of the percent progress and RotateTowards will progress using a fixed rotation speed.

 ### 3.4) Combining Rotations (Quaternion Multiplication)